GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (a) Consider where Paul first went in new locations during his first (AD 46-48) and second (AD 49-52) missionary trips:

 • “At Salamis, they [Paul and Barnabas] proclaimed the word of God in the Jewish synagogues” (Acts 13:5).
-• [At] “Pisidian Antioch . . . they entered the synagogues” (Acts 13:14).
+• [At] “Pisidian Antioch …they entered the synagogues” (Acts 13:14).
-• “At Iconium Paul . . . went . . . into the Jewish synagogue . . . a number of Jews and Gentiles believed” (Acts 14:1).
+• “At Iconium Paul …went …into the Jewish synagogue …a number of Jews and Gentiles believed” (Acts 14:1).
 • “They came to Thessalonica, where there was Jewish synagogue” (Acts 17:1).
-• “On arriving [at Berea], they went to the . . . synagogue.
-Many of the Jews believed, as did also a number of . . .
-Greek women and many Greek men” (Acts 17:10, 12).
+• “On arriving [at Berea], they went to the …synagogue.
+Many of the Jews believed, as did also a number of …Greek women and many Greek men” (Acts 17:10, 12).
-• “In Athens . . . he reasoned in the synagogue” (Acts 17:17).
+• “In Athens …he reasoned in the synagogue” (Acts 17:17).
 • [In Corinth] “every Sabbath he reasoned in the synagogue” (Acts 18:4).
 (b) The oldest synagogue fragments date from the third century BC.
 (c) So, why was there a need to build synagogues in Asia Minor and Greece in the first place?